passandscore/perseus-finance/src/components/Global/Global.md

 # Introduction

-This directory houses all reusable React functional components for the Ambient UI.
+This directory houses all reusable React functional components for the PerseusUI.

 # About